 There is limited storage available on site.
 If you need storage please contact the organisers in advance of the show.
 Please note there might be a charge for storage.

-All lost property will be taken to the Organisers’ Office.
+All lost property will be taken to the Guest Relations desk situated at the ECL main entrance.

 If you would like to book one of these rooms, please contact the organisers.

-There will be free public wifi access available throughout the venue.
-If a stronger connection is required, a paid upgrade is available.
-If you require a wired connection this can be ordered through Stagecraft
+There will be free public WiFi access available throughout the venue.
+If a stronger connection is required, upgrades on the day can be purchased from Guest Relations in the main atrium.

 ABOUT YOUR STAND